 One of the great romantic swashbuckling stars of the mid-twentieth century, and the third Tyrone Power of four in a famed acting dynasty reaching back to the eighteenth century.
 His great-grandfather was the first Tyrone Power (1795-1841), a famed Irish comedian.
 His father, known to historians as Tyrone Power Sr., but to his contemporaries as either Tyrone Power or Tyrone Power the Younger, was a huge star in the theater (and later in films) in both classical and modern roles.
 His mother, Patia Riaume (Mrs. Tyrone Power), was also a Shakespearean actress as well as a respected dramatic coach.

 Startlingly handsome, young Tyrone nevertheless struggled to find work in Hollywood.
 He appeared in a few small roles, then went east to do stage work.
 A screen test led to a contract at 20th Century Fox in 1936, and he quickly progressed to leading roles.
 Within a year or so, he was one of Fox's leading stars, playing in contemporary and period pieces with ease.
 Most of his roles were colorful without being deep, and his swordplay was more praised than his wordplay.
-He served in the Marine Corps in World War II as a pilot and saw action in the South Pacific.
+He served in the Marine Corps in World War II as a transport pilot, and he saw action in the Pacific Theater of operations.